 Note: We’ll dig deeper into different types of CPAP masks later on in the article.

 2. The Fit

-If your CPAP mask isn’t comfortable the chances are good that you’ll end up not wearing it.
-Not wearing it means you won’t get any relief from sleep apnea and increase your risk of experiencing help problems associated with apnea.
+If your CPAP mask isn’t comfortable, the chances are good that you’ll end up not wearing it.
+Not wearing it means you won’t get any relief from sleep apnea and increases your risk of experiencing health problems associated with apnea.

-Be very aware of how your mask feels overall once you’ve tried it on; is it something you can see yourself wearing for eight hours each night without feeling that it’s pinching your face, or if it’s in the way when you switch positions?
+Be very aware of how your mask feels overall once you’ve tried it on; is it something you can see yourself wearing for eight hours each night without feeling that it’s pinching your face, or is it in the way when you switch positions?